 The create my rainbow fish gallery, I carefully went through all the vintage fish paintings of Louis Renard and picked out my favourite colourful ones.

-I have a colourful home, and I’m very fond of DIY rainbow decor.
+I have a colourful home and am very fond of DIY rainbow decor.
 To add to it, I wanted to make a rainbow of fish.
 To create a rainbow fish gallery, I carefully went through all the vintage fish paintings of Louis Renard and picked out my favourite colourful ones.

 I chose fish which was one of the primary colours of the rainbow.
 That is red, orange, yellow, green, blue, and indigo.